It’s time to get tracking.

 The first step to your GA4 tracking — make sure you have a property to track with!

-You can easily create a Google Analytics 4 property for each of your existing Universal Analytics properties.
 After hitting “Create Property,” follow these steps to complete the process.

 - Click on “Property Settings” in the lefthand navigation menu.